-The act modifies the definition of "hotel" used in the Hotel Law (R.C.
-Chapter 3731.) and adds specific definitions for three new categories of hotels.
-Under the act, "hotel" means a transient hotel, extended stay hotel, or a residential hotel and includes "any structure consisting of one or more buildings containing any combination of more than five guestrooms that are each approved by the building code official having jurisdiction and the Fire Marshal as meeting the requirements for transient sleeping rooms or extended stay temporary residence dwelling units, or as having features of such sleeping rooms and dwelling units within the same room, and such structure is specifically constructed, kept, used, maintained, advertised, and held out to the public to be a place where transient sleeping accommodations or temporary residence is offered for pay to persons, but such structure does not otherwise meet the definition of a transient hotel or an extended stay hotel.
+The bill modifies the definition of "hotel" and adds specific definitions for three new categories of hotels.
+Under the bill, "hotel" means a transient hotel, extended stay hotel, or a residential hotel and includes "any structure consisting of one or more buildings containing any combination of more than five guestrooms that are each approved by the building code official having jurisdiction and the Fire Marshal as meeting the requirements for transient sleeping rooms or extended stay temporary residence dwelling units, or as having features of such sleeping rooms and dwelling units within the same room, and such structure is specifically constructed, kept, used, maintained, advertised, and held out to the public to be a place where transient sleeping accommodations or temporary residence is offered for pay to persons, but such structure does not otherwise meet the definition of a transient hotel or an extended stay hotel.
 (Sec.
 3731.01(A)(1).)